Numerical efficiency of explicit time integrators for phase-field models: Results discussion

 An important part of the phase-field theory is that the derived PDEs represent gradient flows of an energy functional.
 This ensures that the evolution minimizes that functional.
 Schemes ensuring this are generally referred to as energy stable\cite{Gomez2017}, with many classical schemes not being unconditionally so.
 In lieu of proving (conditional) energy stability for schemes employed herein, two cases with analytical equilibrium state are considered.
 Even if the schemes should temporarily have increasing energy (as shown), it is deemed acceptable if the analytical equilibrium state is the convergence point of a grid refinement study and that at a practical resolution, the scheme approximates the equilibrium state closely as well.
 Note that all schemes employed here contain at least one (scaled) forward Euler step and hence would at best be conditionally energy stable.
 We further note that even energy stable schemes might not lead to the correct kinetics\cite{Xu2019}, so they should also be benchmarked before use.

-As equilibrium states should be independent of the choice of kinetic parameters, ignoring discretization error, unconditionally stable schemes can speed up convergence somewhat: To a first approximation, the time to equilibrium depends on how fast a homogeneous chemical potential is reached, which scales with the driving forces and diffusivity.
-The phase-field mobility only enters the problem insofar as moving the interface, following the diffusion field.
-Thus increasing the diffusivity can reduce the time required to reach equilibrium.
-Note that if all kinetic parameters are increased by the same factor, nothing is gained as this simply rescales the time for the system.

-The standard set of parameters employed is shown in \cref{tab:params}, which will be used unless mentioned otherwise; these do not represent any specific material.
-For equilibrium simulations, $D=100$ is used to speed up convergence.

-Finally, the values used for equilibrium determination in the benchmarks \cref{sec:phaseembed,sec:triplejunction} may oscillate around a steady-state value.
-In order to account for this, an oscillation resistant-algorithm detailed in the supplementary material is employed.

-\subsection{Phase embedding}
+\subsubsection{Phase embedding}

-The first case is that of one phase being embedded in another, with curvature providing a driving force for shrinkage which is counteracted by chemical driving forces.
+The first equilibrium case is that of one phase being embedded in another, with curvature providing a driving force for shrinkage which is counteracted by chemical driving forces.
+Here we solve both \cref{eq:phieq} and \cref{eq:ceq}.
 Both phases are initialized with their flat equilibrium concentration values and thus there is a small driving force for diffusion in order to reach equilibrium in which there is a pressure difference, the Laplace pressure,

-between both phases, with the curvature $\kappa$.
+between both phases, with the curvature $\kappa$\cite{Balluffi2005}.
 This pressure difference is achieved by a shift in chemical potential via mass transfer.
 In order to accommodate this mass transfer, the volume of the individual phases changes slightly.
 The curvature is determined from a shape assumption, e.g. for a circular embedding we have $\kappa = \frac{1}{r}$ with $r$ being the radius of the embedded phase.
-The pressure difference is equivalent to the difference in grand potentials $\Delta \psi$ of the bulk phases in equilibrium, as this is the driving force resisting capillary pressure.
+The pressure difference is equivalent to the difference in grand potentials $\Delta \psi = \Delta P$ of the bulk phases in equilibrium, as this is the driving force resisting capillary pressure.
 The bulk grand potentials are defined as the values the respective grand potentials take on at the average chemical potential of the domain.
 Hence the error is defined as

 The distance field for the inner phase is

 with the position vector $X$, the center of the system $C = (\frac{L_1}{2}, \ldots)$ and the initial radius of the phase $r$.
 The outer phase follows as the complement.